snekpit/venom/README.md

 The point of this repository is to have a collection of draft-quality recipes with which to flush out bugs and generate feature requests + PRs related to the tooling.

-The goal is to eventually have all recipes work, at which point we can migrate them to either the main or the community recipe repos (depending on applicability)
+The goal is also to eventually have all recipes work, at which point we can migrate them to either the main or the community recipe repos (depending on applicability)

 There's a package list in [issue #1](https://github.com/snekpit/venom/issues/1)